 When is payment due?

-I don't ask for deposits or advances, so generally for standard electrical work payment is due in full upon completion allowing you to see what you're paying for.
-On large installations such as rewires/refurbishment projects, staged payment will be applied to cover time and materials as each stage completes or at the end of each month for long ongoing work.
+I don't ask for deposits or advances so, generally, for standard electrical work payment is due in full upon completion allowing you to see what you're paying for.
+On large projects such as rewires/refurbishments, staged payment will be applied to cover time and materials as each stage completes or at the end of each month for long ongoing work.

-Because the work to date will have been completed when an invoice is issued, immediate payment is expected unless other terms have been agreed beforehand.
+Because invoices are only issued for labour and materials delivered to date, immediate payment is expected unless other terms have been agreed beforehand.

 I rent the property.
 Can I book work and have you send the bill to my landlord?